Summary of Year 7

 Summary of Year 8

 Year 8 is an important year; students will have access to a range of literature and will begin to concentrate on consolidating skills learnt in Year 7 but also broadening their abilities.
 This will be in terms of: analysing language choices; widening their use of vocabulary; varying their use of punctuation for effect and using more sophisticated language devices.
-Topics covered include: ‘The Art of Persuasion’, ‘Romantic Poetry’, ‘Classic Literature’ as well as ‘The Modern Play’.
+Topics covered include: ‘Shakespeare’, ‘Romantic Poetry and Seminal World Literature’, ‘Classic Literature’ as well as ‘The Modern Play’.

 Throughout KS3, pupils will be regularly assessed in reading, writing and spoken language.
 The assessments are retained in school and accurate judgements made about students’ strengths and areas for improvement.